We've now reviewed Windows 8.1, which has various new features and is a complete update of the software we've looked at in this review - Windows 8.

-Scanning a fully loaded Windows 7 system with a lot of apps installed and many gigabytes of files takes around ten minutes, then another hour (or on a really loaded system, two) to set up Windows 8 with all your compatible programs intact.
-If you're doing a clean installation without keeping any applications, or an upgrade where you just keep files and settings, it's far faster.
+Scanning a fully loaded Windows 7 system with a lot of apps installed and many gigabytes of files takes around 10 minutes, then another hour (or on a really loaded system, two) to set up Windows 8 with all your compatible programs intact.
+If you're doing a clean installation without keeping any applications, or an upgrade where you just keep files and settings, it's much faster.

-On a variety of PCs it took ten to fifteen minutes from starting the installation and entering the licence key to get to picking the colour scheme and choosing whether to accept Express Settings or customise the setup.
+On a variety of PCs it took 10 to 15 minutes from starting the installation and entering the licence key to get to picking the colour scheme and choosing whether to accept Express Settings or customise the setup.

 One of the items under Express Settings is the controversial default of turning on the Do Not Track setting in Internet Explorer 10.
 Choose Customize and you can change that, but there's an on-going argument about both what Do Not Track means and how websites will treat the IE10 setting because it is the default.
 It's clearly marked and you can easily change it, but advertisers and some ad-funded organisations remain unhappy.